 - Try to locate a local paddleboarder or an experienced guide to help you understand the area.

 - Find an appropriate entry point.
-Look for a safe location to enter the water where there are no swimmers, vessels, or few of them.
+Look for a safe location to enter the water where there are no swimmers, vessels, or a few.

 - If you are going for a long excursion, then bring a waterproof map

-- Mark the hazardous areas, and rocks in your map beforehand
+- Mark the hazardous areas and rocks on your map beforehand

 Listen to the weather forecast, learn from the locals, enter a less crowded area, and remember to bring a marked map for extended outings.

 Get Past The Whitecaps

 If you’re an avid SUP enthusiast who lives in a windy area, you probably know that the whitecaps can make paddleboarding more complex and dangerous.
 A lot of injuries that paddleboarders suffer are from these breaks.